kumbulanit/docker-and-kubernetes-trainning/13-Advanced controllers: Daemon Sets and Stateful Sets.md

 Both `DaemonSet` and `StatefulSet` support scaling, though the use cases differ:

 - **Scaling a DaemonSet**: By default, a DaemonSet runs one pod per node.
-However, you can adjust the number of nodes in your cluster to scale the number of Fluentd pods.
+However, you can adjust the number of nodes in your cluster to scale the number of filebeat pods.

 - **Scaling a StatefulSet**: A `StatefulSet` allows you to scale the number of replicas (Redis instances) up or down.
 To scale Redis: